November 2020 Update: The Project is Now Complete – (Read Below on How SBCCOG Got There)

 Perhaps the biggest challenge SBCCOG faced was how to pay for the initial capital costs.
 The original concept was to provide general municipal services that would include, among many other things, support for transportation systems management.
-However, the only funding that was available was LA Metro’s Measure M account, which set aside funding for each subregion in the Los Angeles County, including the South Bay Area.
+However, the only funding available was LA Metro’s Measure M account, which set aside funding for each subregion in the Los Angeles County, including the South Bay Area.
 But in order to access these funds, the primary purpose of the initial connectivity must be for transportation.
 As a result, SBCCOG decided to use the connectivity for transportation purposes first.
 Afterward, SBCCOG can also use any additional capacity, to the extent its available, for other public and economic development uses.

 SBCCOG submitted a $4.4 million funding request to set up the network that would be required for real-time traffic management, a range of road sensors, and enhanced signal synchronization between cities.
 In addition, the fiber would also support infrastructure and applications related to connected and autonomous vehicles.
 Ultimately, the funds could also explore connectivity that would support “trips not taken” encouraging telecommuting, telemedicine, distance education, and digital delivery of municipal services.
 In September, the LA Metro board approved the funds as part of a set of infrastructure improvements for the South Bay Area.